Supplier code of conduct

 1. Application

-This Code applies to all procurement activities regardless of their value.
+This Code replaces the existing Queensland Government Supplier Code of Conduct and applies to all procurement activities regardless of their value from 1 June 2023.

-The Queensland Government reserves the right to do business with suppliers who demonstrate compliance with this Code.
+The Queensland Government reserves the right to do business with suppliers which demonstrate compliance with this Code.
+This is reflected in procurement terms and conditions.

 Suppliers are expected to proactively self-assess compliance and take action to remedy any shortcomings.

-Breaches of your contractual, policy and legal obligations may result in penalties under the Ethical Supplier Mandate.
+Breaches of contractual, policy and legal obligations may result in penalties under the Ethical Supplier Mandate.

 2. Compliance with relevant legislation